baumga34/TestCuOpt/cuopt_setup.md

     ```bash
     sudo docker pull nvidia/cuopt:latest-cuda12.8-py312
     ```
 2. Install the NVIDIA Container Toolkit.
-Follow the steps on the following website (a and b below are the steps I followed on the website): `https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html`
+Follow the steps on the following website (a and b below are the steps I followed on the website): [Installing the NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)`

     a) Installation: I used: “With apt: Ubuntu, Debian” steps.

     b) Configuration: I used “Configuring Docker”, there were two steps.

 3. Run the Container.
-This command starts the container, enables GPU access, maps a port to access the Jupyter server, and mounts a local directory for persistent storage of your work.
+This command starts the container, enables GPU access, maps a port to access the server, and mounts a local directory for persistent storage of your work.

     Run the container:

     **IMPORTANT**: Replace “`-v /mnt/c/GitHub/TestCuOpt:/app \`” with the proper location to the REPO (mine is at `C:\GitHub\TestCuOpt`).
     ```bash
     sudo docker run --gpus all -it --rm \